Skip to main content

 Expanding rail and cycle transport

-Rail travel will make a major contribution to transportation of the future.
+Railways are also to play an important role in tomorrow’s mobility.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › ’s plans include increasing rail freight traffic by 25% by 2030 and doubling passenger traffic.
-Cycling is also being given a boost, with plans to expand and modernise the network of cycle routes.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › therefore wants to step up investment in the rail network.
+Cycling, as an integral form of sustainable mobility, is also to be encouraged.